enzo418/MartinPescadorApp/Docs/2_implementation.md

 Possible implementations of read models:
 1. Integrate it in the current projects:
-   - Define the domain models in the App or Domain layer in a ReadModels folders under Leaderboard.
+   - Define the domain models in the App or Domain layer in a ReadModels folders under Leader board.
    - Add the read models to the DbContext
    - Configure the read models in the infrastructure layer.
-   - "Update leaderboards" uses the existing db context to update the read models.
+   - "Update leader boards" uses the existing db context to update the read models.
    - Queries can easily join the read models with the domain entities, for example to get the fiser id.
 2. Create a new project of ReadModels:
    - Define the domain models in this new project